Dates and Info

 - In the rare case that your RAW files are unavailable or you did not capture the image in RAW format, and your images reach the final stages, then we will ask for additional images from the shoot as an additional form of proof.

-- Photographers submitting film images will be contacted about verification
+- Photographers submitting film images will be contacted later about verification.

 Project Submission Requirements